You’ve heard the saying “I wish I knew then what I know now”.

 My goal in sharing this with you is that I know how much it would mean to you to be able to create your dream career and life.

 Do you know why you really want to help people?
-Usually there’s a surface level reason (like,”to pay the bills”, “to provide for my family”, “to be able to travel more”).
+Usually, there’s a surface level reason (like, “to pay the bills”, “to provide for my family”, “to be able to travel more”).
 Nothing wrong with these whatsoever.
 But you gotta go deeper still.
 What is the internal/spiritual/purposeful meaning for “wanting to pay the bills” or “providing for your family”.

-3. I took action – Once I figured out what I wanted and why I really wanted it, I had to go get it.
+Once I figured out what I wanted and why I really wanted it, I had to go get it.
 This step seems obvious, but so many people don’t know how to take action or which actions to take, so they don’t take any!

 I’ll say this, doing something is better than doing nothing, because you’ll learn and find your way once you get into action.
 Plus, you’re sending an important message to the universe – that you’re willing to do your part.
-Taking small steps is good, taking Big and Bold action steps are even better.
+Taking small steps is good, taking big and bold action steps are even better.

 I didn’t always have the money to do it, but I found a way.
 Because I knew it was vital to my success.
-Training and support is like a roadmap.
+Training and support are like a roadmap.
 How can you expect to get to where you’re going if you don’t have a roadmap?